dustinpfister/blog_posts/_posts/threejs-capsule-geometry.md

 ## 1 - Basic hello world style example of the capsule geometry

 I always like to start out a post like this with a very basic getting started type example, so in this section I will be getting this one out of the way so I can then move on to the good stuff.
 Here as with any other quick simple threejs example I am creating a scene object, camera, and setting up a renderer.
 After that I will want to cerate a single mesh object ans add it as a child of the scene object and when doing so I will of course be using the capsule geometry constructor for this mesh object.
+When doing so the first argument is the radius of the capsule, followed by length, and values for the number of cap and radius sub divisions.
+When it comes to materials I am just going with the normals material for this example as I do not care to do anything fancy with light and textures for this example.

 ```js
 // SCENE, CAMERA, RENDERER